BgeeDB/bgee-unil/src/markdown/support/sparql-tutorial/sparql-tutorial.md

 ## Querying with controlled vocabularies and identifiers

-Queries specifying conditions such as taxa, anatomical entities and developmental stages can be written with their corresponding controlled vocabularies and represented as IRIs - Internationalized Resource Identifier (e.g., Web addresses).
+Queries specifying conditions such as taxa, anatomical entities, and developmental stages can be written with their corresponding controlled vocabularies and represented as IRIs - Internationalized Resource Identifier (e.g., Web addresses).

 ### Taxonomy identifiers
 Taxa are based on the NCBI taxonomy identifiers, to find out the NCBI ID that corresponds to the species being looked for, you can choose the species at [https://www.bgee.org/search/species](https://www.bgee.org/search/species) and look for the species ID in the general information section.
 Alternatively, we can search the NCBI ID of a given species directly at the [NCBI taxonomy website](https://www.ncbi.nlm.nih.gov/taxonomy).
 For example, human ID is `9606`, and its full corresponding IRI defined in the Bgee knowledge graph is `http://purl.uniprot.org/taxonomy/9606`.
 More precisely, the full IRI is composed of the `http://purl.uniprot.org/taxonomy/` prefix and the NCBI ID as the suffix.